 For years, NXPI was more or less dead money.
 No longer.
 After the Chinese government failed to approve Qualcomm’s (QCOM) purchase of the large-cap chipmaker, known for its leadership in the automotive and internet of things markets, shareholders got clobbered.
 NXPI stock plunged from $125 to lows around $69 in late October.
 So what makes NXP Semiconductors one of the best stocks to buy for 2019?
 Well, it appears to have found its bottom, with shares surging after better-than-expected third-quarter earnings.
 Still miles away from prices Qualcomm would’ve paid, NXPI trades for 10 times forward earnings and is aggressively buying back stock with the $2 billion breakup penalty QCOM paid.

-Bold long-term investors should consider Facebook’s 2018 data/PR crisis a great entry opportunity: the time to buy, after all, is when there’s proverbial blood in the streets.
+Bold long-term investors should consider Facebook’s 2018 public-relations crisis as a great entry opportunity: The time to buy, after all, is when there’s proverbial blood in the streets.
 With 2.2 billion monthly active users, FB’s network is impossible for competitors to replicate without Facebook seeing the threat a mile away.
-Look no further than Facebook-owned Instagram’s ruthless handling of Snapchat (SNAP), whose popular ephemeral messaging service was swiftly mimicked, destroying the young company’s momentum.
+Look no further than Facebook-owned Instagram’s ruthless handling of Snap Inc.’s Snapchat (SNAP), whose popular ephemeral messaging service was swiftly mimicked, destroying the young company’s momentum.
 Facebook’s plans to enter online dating and the potential to charge for Facebook Marketplace transactions are just two of many potential bullish catalysts that underline why FB is one of the best stocks to buy for 2019.

 One of the best blue-chip stocks of the last century, Johnson & Johnson is built to last through whatever economic situation you can throw at it.
 Three multibillion-dollar divisions — pharmaceuticals, consumer goods and medical devices — give JNJ broad diversification and, combined, make the stock an absolute cash cow.
 A major reason JNJ remains one of the best stocks to buy for 2019 (and beyond) is its ability to weather the business cycle.
 Consumers don’t stop skinning their knees (Band-Aid), getting headaches (Tylenol), upsetting their stomachs (Imodium) or wanting to look their best (Neutrogena) when the economy slumps, and patents protect much of its roughly $40 billion pharma business.

 A lovely combination of value, growth, and predictability, Sprouts Farmers Market is a grocery chain focused on healthy, fresh and organic food.
-This $3.5 billion company is on the right side of a secular trend toward more conscious consumption, with 315 stores (and growing) in 19 states through late 2018.
-In an industry of typically unimpressive growth, SFM practically doubled revenues from $2.44 billion to $4.67 billion between 2013 and 2017.
+This $3 billion company is on the right side of a secular trend toward more conscious consumption, with 315 stores (and growing) in 19 states as of late 2018.
+In an industry of typically unimpressive growth, SFM practically doubled its revenue from $2.44 billion to $4.67 billion between 2013 and 2017.
 Private label sales, a great source of margin expansion for grocers, grew from 7 percent to 13 percent of total sales between 2013 and 2018.
 Lastly, home delivery in over 200 stores shows it’s hip to tech’s incessant disruption.